 - Sexual acts committed against an individual who was too intoxicated or impaired to give their consent

 It’s important to understand that the burden on the University to prove these allegations is much lower than a criminal court.
-So, even if conduct doesn’t amount to criminal conduct, you could still face serious consequences through the university.
+So, even if the conduct doesn’t amount to criminal charges, you could still face serious consequences through the university.
 With stakes as high as these, we suggest contacting a qualified criminal defense attorney to protect your rights.
 At Caplan & Tamburino, we have the experience and resources to safeguard your future.
 We have defended the rights of dozens of clients from universities across the state.